wdollar/Laravel-4-Generators/readme.md

+Forked from JeffreyWay/Laravel-4-Generators.

+2/8/14: Just cloned for the purpose of switching the views over to Bootstrap 3.

 This Laravel 4 package provides a variety of generators to speed up your development process.
 These generators include:

 - `generate:model`